guipdutra/crawler-contrib/README.md

 ```

 ## Benchmark
-It can take up to 6 hours to fetch 80000 repos from github on a Macbook Pro 2.6 i5 with 8GB of ram.
+It can take up to 6 hours to process 80000 repos from github on a Macbook Pro 2.6 i5 with 8GB of ram.

 Steps:
 - Run app: